The advantages and disadvantages of BYOD in higher education

 Allowing students to bring their own devices with them provides them with more time to focus on their studies instead of trying to get to grips with unfamiliar devices.
 Students are likely to be more comfortable with using their own devices because they use them for many aspects of their lives.
 BYOD benefits can be found here as well by creating a student technology strategy that caters to the student’s existing familiarity with their own devices.

 While many organizations worry that the use of their own devices can provide a distraction for students, when used for educational purposes, they can actually enable and encourage collaboration between students and teachers.
 This is another example of BYOD benefits for educational institutions.

 For example, if a tutor or teacher is easily reachable through an app or educational network, this makes it simple for students to connect with them from anywhere to ask queries about coursework, homework or lectures.

-By bringing student’s technology habits into the classroom, it enables them to communicate and collaborate in the way that is most natural to them.
+By bringing student’s technology habits into a bring your own device classroom, it enables them to communicate and collaborate in the way that is most natural to them.

 Students are likely to be more productive when using their own devices.
 These are the devices they have chosen to use themselves and therefore enjoy using them and are familiar with the operating system.

 As mentioned before, the time spent switching across devices is also reduced when allowing students to use their own device across all aspects of their lives, which means more time spent working.